KastnerRG/Read_the_docs/docs/project5.rst

 This contains a Python notebook which explains the working of a Mono FM Demodulator.

-For this project the following will not be provided:
+For this project the following will NOT be provided:

 * ~.cpp - The place where you write synthesizable code
 * ~.h - header file with various definitions that may be useful for developing the code
 * ~test.cpp - testbench

-You will have to build the entire project from scratch
+You will have to build the entire project from scratch.

 4) Design Instructions
 ----------------------